hjkl112/DC-Electronic-Load-based/README.md

-# DC-Electronic-Load-based
 Firmware for a 100W DC Electronic Load based on STM32F405 and LVGL (Keil MDK Project).
+Implements Constant Current (CC) mode, a modern GUI, and smart temperature control for a PC cooler.
+Designed for developers looking to replicate the project or learn embedded GUI & power control.